 The country that’s full of surprises.
 Every state offers something different whether it’s a trip to Western Australia for beaches with the whitest sands and bluest seas.
 To Melbourne or Sydney for the busy cities and nightlife.

-Then Queensland has the tropical rainforest as well as Northern Territory but with the orange desserts too.
+Then Queensland has the tropical rainforest as well as the Northern Territory but with the orange desserts too.
 Not forgetting Tasmania for its array of mountains and landscapes.

 Botswana 2013: Nikki Zigras